 The environment complexity is the level of diversity and heterogeneity of each of the elements of external environment will affect the bank's strategic decisions.
 Environment Complexity indicators developed from Benito (2010), Braglia and Petroni (2000) Luke (2001), DESS and Miller (1993), and the concept of competitive forces Porter (1996).
 Indicators of environmental complexity include: Changes in consumer tastes (4 items statements); The level of competition (7 items questions); Changes in behavior of suppliers (3 item questions); The development of technology, (4 item question).
-These questions are kind of closed questions, vas measured usin scale.
+These questions are kind of closed questions, was measured using a 5-point Likert scale.